 The attached drafts were generated by the WSB Traditions Ad Hoc Committee.
-The 1988 brown and beige input form of It Works and input from the fellowship served as the foundation for their work.
+All available material on the traditions and input from the fellowship served as the foundation for their work.
 Committee drafts were reviewed by members of the World Service Conference Literature Committee and the World Service Board of Trustees.
 After factoring in the literature committee and trustee input, final drafts were developed by the ad hoc committee and approved by World Service Board of Trustees for release to the fellowship.